rwxayheee/rwxayhee.github.io/_posts/2023-10-15-ADFR-Suite-v1.0-rc1-and-ADT-on-Apple-Silicon.md

 This post is a guide to **setting up a Linux [virtual machine (VM)](https://en.wikipedia.org/wiki/Virtual_machine) with desktop on Mac computers with [Apple Silicon (M1/M2)](https://en.wikipedia.org/wiki/Apple_silicon)**, for the purpose of **installing and running the [x86_64](https://en.wikipedia.org/wiki/X86-64) programs in the [ADFR suite](https://ccsb.scripps.edu/adfr/)** and [AutoDockTools (ADT)](https://autodocksuite.scripps.edu/adt/) on such devices.

 **Apple Silicon uses the [ARM64](https://en.wikipedia.org/wiki/AArch64) architechture**.
 Programs that were not built in this architecture cannot be run directly on Macs with Apple Silicon.
 At present, a common solution to the mismatch of architectures is **[Rosetta](https://en.wikipedia.org/wiki/Rosetta_(software)), a compatibility layer** that translates software that were built for Intel processors so that they could be run on Apple Silicon.
-While in some situations, having a Linux VM with Rosetta emulation to run the x86_64 programs may be useful, when:
+While in some situations, having a Linux VM with Rosetta emulation (*not to set up *a whole emulator*) to run the x86_64 programs may be useful, when:

 (1) The program is currently **lacking ARM64 support**,